FederatedAI/FATE/doc/tutorial/dsl_conf/upload_data_guide.md

     ```

   - svm-light input format
-    first item of input DTable's value is label, following by a list of
+    first item of input Table's value is label, following by a list of
     complex "feature\_id:value" items, e.g. :

     ```